danbka33/SmartPowerSwitcher/README.md

 ### Settings Input
 This input is responsible for the Smart Power Switcher settings.
 ### Data Input
-This input is responsible for the data coming from the storages, tanks or logical network.
+This input is responsible for the data coming from the storages, tanks or circuit network.

 ## Signals
 If no signal is specified, the default settings are used, which can be changed in the mod settings.